 Do you ever wish you had better handwriting?
-If you’ve ever been frustrated with trying to write in your art journals to add text and words to your pages, hopefully this post with lettering ideas will help you!
+If you’ve ever been frustrated with trying to write in your art journals to add text and words to your pages, hopefully this post with creative lettering ideas for art journaling will help you!

 Don’t Feel Bad if You Don’t Like Your Handwriting!